Essay: On the Farewell to Racing

 (2018) always thought the aroma of Icy Hot as the smell of time gone by.
 It was one of the odors that would smack one in the face when entering a men’s league hockey locker room.
 There were guys who would show up to work reeking of the stuff, there bodies held together with an invisible application and convinced no one notices the painful gait.
 Even a stick of it found its way into my medicine cabinet for as needed use.
 It was the scent of gunpowder in an exploded bomb of a career.

 I write this from the creakybottombracket.com office couch.
 There is an ice pack on my back where it has been since the Bucks County Classic.
 I have ridden a total of six miles since the event two weeks ago.
-With back issues nagging me before the race, my mentality was to go out and scuttle the ship as it were.
+With back issues nagging me before the Classic, my mentality was to go out and scuttle the ship as it were.
 I figured with it being the last competition, it was going to hurt in many places.

-I look back and often wondered how the racing career never really took off.
+I look back and often wonder how the racing career never really took off.
 There was the whole rediscovering cycling too late thing.
 There were focus races that caused me to overlook regular crits.
 I would focus on Battenkill each year and then return to group rides for the rest of the season.
 Why I did that I have no idea.
 The last two years I raced more than the six previous years combined.

 It might not have been the events so to speak.
 I often lined up at races on my only bike wearing my only kit, not necessitating walking my extra set of wheels to the bike pit (because I didn’t have an extra set).
 I felt like crit racing was comparable to auto racing: To win one million dollars you need to spend two million dollars.
 Considering I wasn’t collecting primes each race, my funding was quite light.
 I still muse over the loss of winning a tin of anchovies as a prime in Mullica, New Jersey.
 I don’t even like anchovies, but I digress.